krunal2804/SpeedrunCounter/README.md

    bash run-dev-node.sh
    ```

+5. **Copy the contract address** from the bash terminal output.
+You will need to paste this address into the `contractAddress` variable in the `DebugContract` component.

-5. In a second WSL terminal window, start your frontend:
+6. In a second WSL terminal window, start your frontend:
    ```bash
    cd speedrun_stylus
    cd packages